Tsho Rolpa Lake Trek - 10 Days

 While trekking in Nepal, there can be many unfortunate events like sudden weather changes, avalanches, and health issues as we are venturing into the remote region.
 The primary risks here are Acute Mountain Sickness and sudden physical injury that may require an immediate helicopter evacuation to Kathmandu.
 The rescues are complex and can become very expensive.

-A comprehensive travel insurance must cover the high altitude trekking up to 5000m, as our Tsho Rolpa Trek also touches 4700m altitude during the Tsho-Rolpa Lake.
+A comprehensive travel insurance should cover the high altitude trekking up to 4500m, as our Tsho Rolpa Trek also touches 4580m altitude during the Tsho-Rolpa Lake.
 Nepal Nirvana Trails require a copy of your travel insurance before the scheduled departure to the trekking route.
 Having travel insurance is not just a formality but a security against the potential unpredictability.
 This will also allow you to enjoy nature with the sheer peace of mind.

 Similar Trips